syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Images.md

 ---
 title: Working with Images | Syncfusion
-description: This section explains how to add and replace images in the PDF document using Essential PDF
+description: This section explains how to add and replace images in the PDF document using Essential PDF.
+Essential PDF supports both raster and vector images.
 platform: file-formats
 control: PDF
 documentation: UG